The Banking Section is charged with the responsibility of supervising Idaho's state-chartered

 for state-chartered banks.
 The Department does not charge examination fees and most

 applications are processed for nominal fees, or no fee.
 Idaho financial institutions

 pay significantly less than their federal counterparts.

-for bank supervision and regulation.
-The accreditation process requires a detailed
+supervision and regulation.
+The accreditation process requires a detailed review of all

 Banking Section Online Resources: